agranlund/raven/hw/simm/programmer/firmware/README.md

 Todo:
 - Automatically erase before programming

-- Support Windows line-endings
+- Support Windows line-endings:
-On Windows you'll need to change "Enter Key Emulation" to CR instead of CR+LF
+In CoolTerm you currently need to change "Enter Key Emulation" to CR instead of CR+LF on the Windows version.

-- Fix compatibility with other terminal programs
+- Fix compatibility with other terminal programs:
-Works well with CoolTerm under both Mac and Windows, but file transfer does not work correctly from TeraTerm or RealTerm.
+It works well with CoolTerm for both Mac and Windows, but file transfer does not work correctly from TeraTerm or RealTerm.